• Close-up of tri-color dappled willow new growth, soft pink leaves fading to creamy white and green variegation with fine willow texture.

 How to Care for Tri-colored Dappled Willow

-Once you buy a Japanese Dappled Willow shrub, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.
+Once you buy a Tri-Colored Dappled Willow shrub, make sure to read about the care instructions that are recommended to keep this plant healthy and thriving.

 Frequently Asked questions